jabberjabberjabber/ImageIndexer/README.md

 - **Local Processing**: All processing is done locally on your machine
 - **Multi-Format Support**: Handles a wide range of image formats, including all major raw camera files
 - **User-Friendly GUI**: Includes a GUI and installer.
 Relies on Koboldcpp, a single executable, for all AI functionality
+- **Image View**: View images step through them to review the metadata generation after they are processed
 - **Simple Model Selection**: Choose a the state of the art model and it will be automatically downloaded and configured
 - **Completely Automatic Backend Configuration**: The AI backend (KoboldCpp) will be downloaded and configured with optimal settings
 - **GPU Acceleration**: Will use Apple Metal, Nvidia CUDA, or AMD (Vulkan) hardware if available to greatly speed inference
 - **Cross-Platform**: Supports Windows, macOS ARM, and Linux
 - **Stop and Start Capability**: Can stop and start without having to reprocess all the files again
 - **One or Two Step Processing**: Can do keywords and a simple caption in one step, or keywords and a detailed caption in two steps
 - **Highly Configurable**: You are in control of everything
+- **Multiple Models**: You can choose a different model and run it again for additional keywords

 ## Important Information